- Historical and More Common Nongenetic Movement Disorders From Asia

 Mohammed S. Alqahtani, Mohamed Abbas, Mohammad Y. Alshahrani, Khulud Alabdullh, Amjad Alqarni, Fawaz F. Alqahtani, Layal K. Jambi, Adnan Alkhayat Brain Sciences.2023; 13(1): 131.
 CrossRef - Needs and Perceptions of Patients With Dystonia During the COVID-19 Pandemic: A Qualitative Framework Analysis of Survey Responses From Italy

-Vittorio Rispoli, Matías Eduardo Díaz Crescitelli, Francesco Cavallieri, Francesca Antonelli, Stefano Meletti, Luca Ghirotto, Franco Valzania Frontiers in Neurology.2022;[Epub] CrossRef - Parkinsonism hyperpyraexia syndrome in Parkinson's disease patients undergoing deep brain stimulation: An indirect consequence of COVID-19 lockdowns
+Vittorio Rispoli, Matías Eduardo Díaz Crescitelli, Francesco Cavallieri, Francesca Antonelli, Stefano Meletti, Luca Ghirotto, Franco Valzania Frontiers in Neurology.2022;[Epub] CrossRef - Movement Disorder Emergencies

 Onanong Phokaewvarangkul, Sasivimol Virameteekul, Roongroj Bhidayasiri Parkinsonism & Related Disorders.2021; 87: 39.
 CrossRef - An Investigation Into Miniaturised Closed-Loop DBS Devices

 Dean M. Corva, Scott D. Adams, Kevin E. Bennet, Parastoo Hashemi, Michael Berk, Abbas Z. Kouzani IEEE Transactions on Medical Robotics and Bionics.2021; 3(3): 671.
-CrossRef - Effects of COVID-19 Lockdown on Movement Disorders Patients With Deep Brain Stimulation: A Multicenter Survey
+CrossRef - Impact of COVID-19 Pandemic on Parkinson's Disease

 Carla Piano, Francesco Bove, Tommaso Tufo, Isabella Imbimbo, Danilo Genovese, Alessandro Stefani, Massimo Marano, Antonella Peppe, Livia Brusa, Rocco Cerroni, Francesco Motolese, Enrico Di Stasio, Marianna Mazza, Antonio Daniele, Alessandro Olivi, Paolo C Frontiers in Neurology.2020;[Epub] CrossRef